k-nuth/docs/content/developer_guide/c/C-interface.md

-Bitprim's C interface, the [bitprim-node-cint](https://github.com/bitprim/bitprim-node-cint) project, is built on top of the C++ interface.
-Asides from allowing a C library or program to consume all the Bitprim functionality, it can act as the base to create bindings for many current popular programming languages, such as Javascript, C\#,  Golang, Java and Python.
+Knuth's C interface, the [kth-node-cint](https://github.com/k-nuth/node-cint) project, is built on top of the C++ interface.
+Asides from allowing a C library or program to consume all the Knuth functionality, it can act as the base to create bindings for many current popular programming languages, such as Javascript, C\#,  Golang, Java and Python.
 All of these languages can interface easily with C, but not with C++.

 Granted, the Object Oriented paradigm is lost when transitioning to C, but it can be "recovered" when implementing a binding in an object oriented language such as C\#.
 In such a context, classes can be built in order to give application programmers a friendlier interface for integrating Bitcoin in their projects, bridging the gap created by C/C++'s inherent complexity.

-Therefore, Bitprim's interface is not really meant to be consumed directly, but as the basis for a higher level binding in another language.
+Therefore, Knuth's interface is not really meant to be consumed directly, but as the basis for a higher level binding in another language.
 To make this task easier, most functions will receive a parameter which will wrap the implicit object \(this\), so that OOP can be preserved in the binding if possible.

 ## Resource management